 Once again, Adriaensens has gathered together a fine selection of meticulous images, most of them taken by talented amateur photographers whose rare and vivid colours makes SportErfolge a must have – not only for the Porsche enthusiast, but for everyone interested in motorsport of the 1950s.

-‘Weekend Heroes’ - een fascinerend boek over Californian Sports Car Racing in de 50er jaren;
+'Weekend Heroes' - a fascinating book on Californian Sports Car Racing in the 50's;

-After that came 'Ten days in Sicily'.
-The book is based on a story of four British young men who went to Sicily in May 1966 to watch the last real road race, the Targa Florio.
-Arriving in time for the Syracuse Grand Prix, they drove their Fiat 124 saloon press car to Syracuse to watch this first GP race in Europe for the new three-litre formula.
+'Ten Days in Sicily' - based on a story of four British young men who went to Sicily in May 1966 to watch the last real road race, the Targa Florio;